Motorcycles. What do they mean to those that ride them?

-Motorbikes first appeared in my life in the late 1980’s, when I would be very often found riding around on the back of my brother’s Kawasaki KMX 125, Yamaha DT 250 or anything else with two wheels and an engine that came my way.
+Motorbikes first appeared in my life in the late 1980’s, when I would be very often found riding around on my brother’s Kawasaki KMX 125, Yamaha DT 250 or anything else with two wheels and an engine that came my way.
 As a kid on a bike, keeping vertical was a bit of a challenge and I have the scars to prove that motorcycles do not keep themselves upright.

-In contrast, for the past 12 years of my life I’ve been working in the veterinary profession whilst more recently completing a Masters degree in Anthrozoology (human-animal interactions).
+In contrast, for the past 12 years of my life I’ve been working with non-human animals whilst more recently completing a Masters degree in Anthrozoology (human-animal interactions).
 At first glance this may seem far-removed from the study of motorcycle culture, but in both cases the focus lies in the relationship between human beings and something ‘other’, what- or whoever that ‘other’ may be.
 Machines are inextricably linked to many of our human cultures in some of the same ways that non-human animals are – they are subjects of servitude, are exposed to ongoing modification and refinement according to human needs and desires and we use machine and animal alike as objects of ritual and reflected social power.
-The motorcycle, at least in many ‘Western’ situations has an affinity for significant symbolic interpretation and myth-making.
+The motorcycle, at least in many ‘Western’ contexts has an affinity for significant symbolic interpretation and myth-making.
 It is this myth-making that fascinates me, and in turn, whilst reflecting on the nature of this engaging machine, the motorcycle has become a personal metaphor for overcoming myself.

 Follow our updates on Facebook and Twitter